Defoliating desert roses is when we cut off the branches with young leaves on our growing plants.

 Other folks apply some fungicide, garden lime powder, or cinnamon grounds on the cuts to make sure no fungi or bacteria can affect the open wounds.
 You should keep an eye out for weird stuff on the branches that may potentially cause infection.

-Check out this quick table with all the to-dos:
+Check out this table with some ideas for the to-dos:

 Ever seen a 100-year-old Adenium defoliated?
 Here it is:

-Wear gloves you guys.
-It's the sap–sticky like chewing gum.
+Wear gloves folks if you don't want to be yelled at by your loved ones.
+It's the sap–it's sticky like chewing gum.

 Now you know a few reasons why people cut the leaves off their plants and when and how often we should do so.
 Allow the tree to grow the main branches and the secondary branches first.
 Then, we can begin setting the overall structure and defoliating our babies.